 Students are encouraged to broaden their experiences by taking elective classes.
 The Academic Standards Committee routinely reviews each student's program and may recommend that a student adjust his/her class load to facilitate optimum achievement.
-All students must enroll in a minimum of five classes each semester.
+All students must enroll in a minimum of five core classes each semester, unless approved by administration..